Red Hat License Subscription Pricing 2026

 The main difference between plans that buyers can see is technical support and add-ons.
 We recommend that you contact sales for the most in-depth explanation of which plan is best for you and your team.

-Red Hat License Subscriptions | Individual Plan Cost (per year) |
+| Red Hat License Subscriptions | Individual Plan Cost (per year) |

-Red Hat Enterprise Linux Server | Self-Support $349Standard$799Premium$1299 |
+| Red Hat Enterprise Linux Server |

-Red Hat Enterprise Linux for Virtual Datacenters | Standard$2,499Premium$3,999 |
+| Red Hat Enterprise Linux for Virtual Data Centers |

-Red Hat JBoss Enterprise Application Platform | Standard$8,000Premium$12,000 |
+| Red Hat JBoss Enterprise Application Platform |

-Red Hat Enterprise Linux Workstation | Self-Support $179Standard$299 |
+| Red Hat Enterprise Linux Workstation |

 For the Standard and Premium subscriptions, you do get support and more add-on choices.
 Standard has phone and web support, as well as the ability to add extended support, the smart management bundle, high availability, and resilient storage features.
-The Premium plan has 24/7 support, and the same options for additional features (except support because you already have it).
+The Premium plan has 24/7 support, and the same options for additional features (except support, because you already have it).

 It mainly depends on whether you think you need less or more support.
 Standard and Premium are still definitely better options because they do offer you a production environment.